rashmiranjan123274/optimization-of-rai-yield-on-Uniswap/README.md

 In the first method we need to connect our metamask wallet of ETH blockchain have funds like rai or dai.
 After successful connection there is showing a lots of pool of different defi token but we need to find out the best pool for us with our defi token which we hold in our wallet.
 ![IMG_20211031_200756](https://user-images.githubusercontent.com/84318174/139588807-01271f23-58f6-4d15-920b-93e1f283135f.jpg)

+# Rai and Dai pool
+This pool can give you much more flux token reward as its apr is much more higher which represents it farm much more token faster.
+Apr is the